sc0609/sc0609/README.md

-- 👋 Hi, I’m @sc0609
+- 👋 Hi, I’m sarthak
-- 👀 I’m interested in learning new things and leaving them in middle
+- 👀 I’m interested in learning new things and leaving them in middle(well sometimes)
 - 🌱 I’m currently learning ... web dev , c++
-- 💞️ I’m looking to collaborate on GTA6
-- 📫 How to reach me ...

 <!---
 sc0609/sc0609 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.